A survey by LoyaltyOne showed that approximately half of consumers reported experiencing a problem on their last shopping trip.

 Of those customers, 81% decided not to contact the retailer about the issue.
 Among these silent shoppers, 32% said they were unlikely to recommend the retailer to friends and family.

 I’m not surprised.
 Are you?

-Pay above minimum wage.
-A new employee agreed to start at minimum wage.
+5. Pay above minimum wage.
+A new employee agreed to start a retail job at minimum wage.
 She did a great job of pitching in, yet when her check arrived two weeks later, she posted her disappointment all over Facebook.
 She soon quit.
 If you want to attract and keep the best, you’ll need to pay the best.
 Creating an exceptional experience takes thinking, acting, and maximum talent.
 Those who can do that expect to be paid accordingly.

-Thoughtfully reward them.
+9. Thoughtfully reward them.
 When goals or large sales are made or they went over and above, reward with a gift card, car wash, or something personal to their interests, not just money.

 Properly managing your employees helps them realize their own potential and allows them to sell from confidence and to grow personally while they help grow your retail business.